ppi-ag/deep-sampler/README.md

 The following tutorial demonstrates how to use DeepSampler with JUnit5 and Guice.
 You can download or clone the complete code from [DeepSampler Examples](https://github.com/ppi-ag/deep-sampler-examples).
 ### Installation
-We will use Maven to build the example.
-As first step, we add the following dependencies to our pom.xml:
+We use Maven to build the example.
+So, as a first step, we add the following dependencies to our pom.xml:

 ```
 <dependency>